If your question isn’t answered below, please give us a call at 800.930.3809.

 No, you do not need to be a U.S. citizen.
 You must have legal residency status.

 CapitalSource Small Business Lending is not a broker.
 We are a direct lender.
 We lend our own money directly to borrowers.
 There are no middlemen.
 We keep the loans we make in our own loan portfolio, and we will be servicing your loan the whole time we have it.
 You will always deal directly with us.

 No. You can keep your deposits wherever you like and maintain your regular banking relationship.

 You should contact a Business Development Officer in your area or call our main number at 800.930.3809.
 We will get back to you right away to talk about your requirements.

 Yes, we are a national lender.
-We make SBA 7(a), SBA 504 loans, as well as conventional small business loans.
+We make SBA 7(a) and SBA 504 loans.
 We are a “preferred lender,” which means we can underwrite and close loans on behalf of the SBA anywhere in the United States.
 This is the highest level of authority any institution can earn from the Small Business Administration.
 It allows us to get your loan completed faster!

 Yes, we are happy to deal directly with borrowers.
 More than half of our borrowers deal directly with us.

 Yes, we are happy to work with brokers and others who refer loans to us.
 CapitalSource Small Business Lending provides a written fee agreement to brokers and guarantees their fee will be paid.
 We pride ourselves on paying brokers quickly when a transaction closes.
 All we ask of our broker affiliates is that they allow us to work directly with the borrower in the closing process.
 We have found that this allows us to close loans much faster and more efficiently because necessary paperwork is completed faster.